Young student standing next to the sign in an office on their work placement.

 Foundation Apprenticeship (FA)

-A 16 - 18 year-old school pupil who is learning theory at college while practising work-based skills at a work placement.
+A 16 to 18-year-old school pupil who is learning theory at college while practising work-based skills at a work placement.

 Modern Apprenticeship (MA)

-Anyone from 16 years old who is employed, learning theory at college while practising work-based skills at their place of employment.
+Anyone aged 16 who is employed and learning theory at college while practising work-based skills at their place of employment.

 Pre-Apprenticeship

-Can be undertaken by anyone from 16 years old.
-A pre-apprenticeship is a college course that prepares you with foundation knowledge and skills to ready yourself for a modern apprenticeship.
+This can be undertaken by anyone aged 16 years old.
+A pre-apprenticeship is a college course that provides foundational knowledge and skills to prepare you for a modern apprenticeship.

 What are the entry requirements for an apprenticeship?